AhmedMub/getting-more-interviews/README.md

 ## Remove the word “I”

-- Any sentence that starts with "I" like `["I wish", "I have", "I'm familiar", "I was hired"]`, as all thoses sentence does not really tell the recruiter anything and he/she wouldn't care, so you're like adding extra weight to the resume but you only have a few seconds to impress the recruiter, therefore as a recruiter will only be interested and wanna know "WHAT YOU CAN OFFER US" and "WHAT TYPE OF ASSET YOU WOULD BE", so instead like writing:
+- Any sentence that starts with "I" like `["I wish", "I have", "I'm familiar", "I was hired"]`, as all those sentence does not really tell the recruiter anything and he/she wouldn't care, so you're like adding extra weight to the resume but you only have a few seconds to impress the recruiter, therefore as a recruiter will only be interested and wanna know "WHAT YOU CAN OFFER US" and "WHAT TYPE OF ASSET YOU WOULD BE", so instead like writing:
   `["I wish to obtain a web design position" => "Professional web designer with five years of experience"]` thus get to the point right a way.